 The Daylite packs can also easily be attached to many of the other Osprey packs.
 So they also make a handy extension of addition to your other existing packs (with Addon compatibility).

-Pricewise, there is also a fairly big difference (at full price anyway) with teh Daylite coming in about mid 30 bucks and the daylite plus mid 60s.
-So this may also help you decide, because that is almost double the price.
+Pricewise, there is also a fairly big difference (at full price anyway) with the Daylite coming in about mid 30 bucks and the Daylite Plus mid-60s.
+So this may also help you decide because that is almost double the price.
 However, places like Amazon (links below) can often have discounts (at the time of writing there was one for the Plus).